tedneward/Azgaarnoth/Creatures/Draconic/IronDragon.md

 ### Sneak Attack
 The dragon automatically scores a critical hit if the attack roll would hit and it has advantage on the attack.

+### Superior Charming
+The duration of the dragon's charm effect from its Charming Breath increases to 24 hours for a number of creatures equal to its Charisma modifier.

+### Sure-Footed
+The dragon has advantage on Strength and Dexterity saving throws made against effects that would knock it prone or move the dragon against its will.

 ---

 ## Wyrmling Iron Dragon